Irahan2/TensoCast/README.md

 # TensoCast

-Traffic forecasting with tensor decomposition, LSTM, XGBoost, and simple baselines on the METR-LA dataset.
+Traffic forecasting using tensor decomposition and machine learning on METR-LA dataset.

 ## 1) Install